My latest book, The Wagers, is out now in the US and Canada

 In 2018 wrote "Young Tomorrow," a story about time travel and Canada, for The Globe & Mail.
 It received a Digital Publishing Award for fiction.

-Finally, here's an essay about my second Father's Day as a father.
+Finally, here's an essay about my second Father's Day as a dad.